Microkubes/microkubes-website/docs/Introduction-InstallationAndSetup.md

 The easiest way to have Kubernetes running on your machine is by installing Minikube version from Kubernetes following this [Minikube Install](https://kubernetes.io/docs/tasks/tools/install-minikube/) guide.

-Minikube is not recommended for production use.
-For an example production ready cluster see [Set up Kubernetes cluster on AWS EKS with DynamoDB](AWS-EKS.md) or [Set up Google Kubernetes Engine cluster](GCP.md).

 ## Start Microkubes

 Microkubes is an open source framework for building data management platforms using microservices.
 For deploying this framework you have to clone [this](https://github.com/microkubes/microkubes) repository on your local machine: